primetime129/InstaPostAlert/README.md

 Discord Errors: Check that the bot has appropriate permissions in the designated channel.<br>
 Interval Adjustments: The bot’s fetch intervals are randomized for safety.
 You can adjust the time window in the random_range function to suit your needs.

+---

+With InstaPostAlert, your Discord server will stay connected with Instagram, bringing fresh content directly to your community in real-time.
+Enjoy keeping your audience engaged and informed!